Setting Up A HTTPS To HTTP Reverse Proxy

 The URL rewrite rules will enable JSCAPE MFT Gateway to carry out those rewrites automatically.

 For more information about setting URL rewrite rules, click that link.
-But for now, just tick HTTP to HTTPS and then click the OK button.
+But for now, tick HTTP to HTTPS and click OK.

 Review your settings.
 If everything looks good, finalize this procedure by clicking the Add button.